mvolkmann/MyUnixEnv/notes/GoNotes.md

 Pseudo versions are strings that have three parts.
 The first is a version in the form "v{major}.{minor}.{something}".
 The second is the commit time in UTC.
-The third is the commit hash prefix (first 12 characters).
+The third is the first 12 characters of the commit hash.
 These parts are separated by dashes.

 The "something" in the first part is a bit complicated.
-Fortunately it's not necessary to think about this because pseudo version strings are automatically generated.

-Pseudo versions are automatically generated when dependencies that lack semantic versioning tags are installed.
+Fortunately it's not necessary to think about this because pseudo version strings are automatically generated when dependencies that lack semantic versioning tags are installed.

-### More on `go.mod` files
+### Other `go.mod` Directives

-Besides `module` and `require` directives,
-`go.mod` files can also contain
+Besides the `module` and `require` directives, `go.mod` files can also contain
 `exclude` and `replace` directives.
 `exclude` directives specify versions of dependencies that cannot be used.
 `replace` directives specify versions of dependencies that should be replaced by another version.
-These can be used to avoid using versions that have known bugs or security issues.
+These can be specified to avoid using versions that have known bugs or security issues.

 ### Tidying `go.mod` Files